dimpase/M2/The-interpreter-and-how-it-is-implemented.md

 has declarations of tokens and keywords.

 #### `parser.d`
 is where here parsing actually happens.
-Has functions to parse tokens.
+It has functions to parse tokens.
 Prefix of n on function (e.g., unaryop / nunaryop) means whether the function can take arguments or not.

 #### binding.d